jmohammadmaleki/OWPCP/README.md

 # Machine Learning Model
 ## Model Architecture

-The OWPC model consists of two main components:
+The OWPCP model consists of two main components:

 Feature Encoders: Separate encoders for Morgan Fingerprints and MACCS Keys learn compact representations of the input features.
 Decoder: A multi-layer neural network that combines the encoded features to predict the LogP value.